Summary

 In addition, the speed at which each party was traveling, the road conditions, and the visibility at the time of the accident can all contribute to determining fault.
 If a motorcyclist was speeding or weaving in and out of traffic, the court could consider their actions negligent, impacting the assignment of fault.

-Common Scenarios of Motorcycle Accident
+Common Causes of Motorcycle Accident

 There’s no better place in the United States to ride a motorcycle than Florida.
 Our state ranked No. 2 in bike registrations in the country, with 645,012.
 Only California (952,977) had more.
 Unfortunately, that means riders are more likely to be involved in a motorcycle accident.
 There were 9,267 bike accidents in Florida in 2022, resulting in 7,940 injuries and 620 deaths.